 At the Bishopton Radio Iodine Cat Centre our expert vets provide the best treatment for your cat with hyperthyroidism.
 Since opening our treatment centre in 2008 we have treated over 400 cats with radio iodine therapy.

 - The Radio Iodine Cat Centre is located within our RCVS accredited Small Animal Hospital.

-- We are proud to have achieved International Gold Standard Cat Friendly Status.
+- We are proud to have achieved International Silver Standard Cat Friendly Status.

 - Upgraded and enriched patient accommodation.